 Youth Solutions’ research program is supported by a broader research advisory group made up of members from University of Wollongong and Western Sydney University.
-Youth Solutions is also in the process of publishing its first research paper to ensure findings and the voices of our young people can be heard more broadly.
+This collaborative working group was created in late 2018 to assist Youth Solutions in increasing it’s research capacity.

 Our education projects are delivered to close to 2000 young people each year and it is our role to provide for and support young people from diverse backgrounds and who have different experiences.